nitin-1926/Youtube-Downloader/README.md

 # Youtube-Video-Downloader
-A Node.js application to download the youtube video on providing a URL
+A simple Node.js application to download the youtube video on providing a URL (Low quality for now).

 # Steps
 1. Download the zip file and extract it on your computer.